5 Tips on How to Survive an Online ABSN Program

 Clinical rotations are also part of the curriculum.
 Your clinical rotations will occur in your local community under the supervision of an experienced licensed registered nurse (RN) called a preceptor.

-Attending a distance ABSN program with experienced, engaged educators will also promote your success.
+Attending an online ABSN program with experienced, engaged educators will also promote your success.
 Many programs have faculty who not only teach students but mentor them.

-As you consider your options for distance ABSN programs, make sure the faculty will be accessible to you outside of instruction and engaged in your learning.
+As you consider your options for online ABSN programs, make sure the faculty will be accessible to you outside of instruction and engaged in your learning.

 Tip #3: Practice Self-Care